icon-project/goloop/doc/icon_chainscore_api.md

 ### setRewardFund

-Updates size of reward fund.
+Updates the size of the reward fund.
 Governance only.

 ```python
 def setRewardFund(iglobal: int) -> None: